 The Better Business Bureau website https://www.bbb.org/en/us/ is a good place to start.
 The BBB requires that all contractors are bonded and insured.
 If a contractor is bonded it means that if they don’t complete the work or the work is not done correctly, then you are financially protected.
 Also, you need to ensure that the contractor is completely covered by insurance and not partly.
 For example, are all the contractor’s workers covered?

-Asking for the contractor for the correct license is helpful.
+Asking the contractor for the correct license is helpful.
 Most of the proper licenses are held from the National Kitchen & Bath Association, the National Association of the Remodeling Industry and the National Association of Homebuilders.
 Even if a friend of family member referred the contractor, it’s important that they have all the proper documentation, full insurance coverage, and are listed on the BBB.

-It’s common practice to interview at least three contractors before settling on one to do your project.
+It’s common practice to interview at least three tile installation contractors before settling on one to do your project.
 Before you set up the interviews, it’s best to have a good idea about what you want your project and design to look like, so that you can get an exact estimate for what you want.

 In the interview process make sure that the contractor is specialized for the type of project that you need and that they are using the proper tools to complete the project.
 You don’t want to hire a contractor that has done work on your cousin’s bathroom, but can’t correctly install tiles for an indoor walkway, even if the contractor says it’s the same.
 No question is a bad question.
 Make sure to go over everything before getting started, especially costs, time constraints, installation patterns, insurance coverage, credentials, and past work history.